-- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 58. - 2.
-Select Build> Roof> Build Roof from the menu to open the Build Roof dialog.
+- 1. Begin with the basic rectangular structure described in "Getting Started with Automatic Roof Styles" on page 2. - 2.
+Select Build> Roof> Build Roof from the menu to open the Build Roof dialog. - Click OK to generate a hip roof.